 This will not only induce love for one’s culture and language spoken but will automatically develop the children’s linguistic talents and overall academic performance.

 Seventh, the teacher needs to establish the modes of communication to have a more receptive response from the parents.
 If as a teacher, you talk negatively about the child to the parents; then you know the results.
 So you need to establish a form of communication with the parents.

 And lastly, as a school/teacher /partner, you need to be very clear when addressing a parent.
 They are not strangers.
 You need to treat them as equals not subordinates or even clients.
 They lay their trust in you but at the same time, they have apprehensions and fears regarding the system.

-Work in close collaboration with them can put an end to various problems/issues we face these days.
+Working in close collaboration with them can end various problems/issues we face these days.
 They are partners, not strangers, and want the same thing for their children as you want for your pupil/student.